DivyaBasantray/BMW-Worldwide-Sales-Records-2010-2024-/README.md

 ## 📘 4.
 Dashboard Purpose & Features

 ### 🧩 Business Purpose
-BMW needs insight into how models, regions, and fuel types perform to guide decisions in marketing, production, and pricing.
+BMW needs insight into how models, regions, and fuel types perform to guide the decisions in marketing, production, and pricing.

 ### 🚀 Dashboard Goals
 - Provide a clear overview of overall sales and revenue.